 Notifies the VR counselor that the phase adjustment was approved or denied

 Note: This is only available if the adjustment is within the program year quarter.
 If outside the quarter, but within the program year, email VR RHW Support to phase adjust the case with VR Supervisor approval.
+If the phase adjustment request is outside of the program year, approval by the Deputy Division Director for Field Services is required.

 Closure after IPE Is Returned to Active Status